YannickKae/Multivariate-Forecasting-VAR-vs.-LSTM/README.md

 ### Vector Autoregression (VAR)

-We first applied a VAR model for forecasting the factors.
-We followed these steps:
+I first applied a VAR model for forecasting the factors.
+I followed these steps:

 1. Test for stationarity using the Augmented Dickey-Fuller (ADF) test.
 2. Fit the VAR model with an optimal lag order, determined by minimizing the BIC.